 The term Robo Advisor is thrown around a lot, and can scare some new investors.
 Typically, a Robo Advisor asks you questions about your investment goals, takes your preferences based on your answers, invests your money primarily in ETFs, and re-balances your portfolio based on market fluctuations.
 Today I’m going to share my WealthSimple review, an easy to use and well known Robo Advisor that I’ve just started using.

-If you find information on this guide useful and decide to try out Wealthsimple, use my referral link to save up to $50 in fees over your first 12 months.
+If you find information on this guide useful and decide to try out Wealthsimple, sign-up here for a special $50 bonus when you initially deposit $500!

 - Step-by-step: How to invest with Wealthsimple Part I – personal information and risk assessment